sauraen/zcamedit/README.md

 correctly (i.e. if it looks right in Blender, it should work right in game)-- if there's any issues, let me know.

+When you add a new bone, e.g. by duplicating the last bone in the sequence, you must switch out of edit mode and back in for the previewer to properly handle that new bone.
+This only needs to be done after adding bones; you can preview while editing bones normally.
+This is due to how Blender represents bones differently in edit vs. object mode, and can't be fixed easily in the plugin.

 ### Previewing Camera Motion

 When you import or click Init Cutscene Empty, a camera is created or moved to